Quantum speed limit and stability of coherent states in quantum gravity: A generalized derivation of quantum speed limit

 From now on, everything depends on the choice of $\hat A$.
 In the standard treatment $\hat A$ is taken to be the projector on the \textit{initial} state $\Phi_0$.
 In such a way it is possible to track the evolution from the initial to the final state.
 In our treatment we generalize this approach and let $\hat A$ be the projector on an \textit{arbitrary} state $\Upsilon$.
 Still, we have that $\hat A^2=\hat A$.
 Therefore, we can easily rewrite the previous inequality into

 Since

 we can integrate both sides of the above inequality with respect to $s$ from $0$ to $\tau$, enter with the integral inside the absolute value on the right hand side, and obtain \begin{widetext}

 \end{widetext} This is a more general variant of QSL.
 As already mentioned, the standard QSL follows if $\Upsilon=\Phi_0$, so that $\langle \Phi_0 , \hat A \Phi_0\rangle=1$, and consequently the first term inside the absolute value vanishes.
-Furthermore, in the special case in which the final state $\Phi_\tau$ is orthogonal to the initial state $\Phi_0$, the right hand side of (\ref{qslpart}) equals $\pi/2$.
+Furthermore, in the special case in which the final state $\Phi(\tau)$ is orthogonal to the initial state $\Phi_0$, the right hand side of (\ref{qslpart}) equals $\pi/2$.
 In that case, the transition time between the two orthogonal states is at least \cite{Mandelstam1991}

-Finally, let us observe that our QSL in (\ref{qsl}) follows from (\ref{qslpart}) if we set $\Phi_0=\Psi^t_{z(0)}$ and chose $\Upsilon=\Psi^t_{z(\tau)}$.
-While $\Phi_0$ remains to play a role of the initial coherent state, $\Upsilon$ is neither an initial nor final state of the evolution.
-Instead, $\Upsilon$ represents the \textit{target} state, i.e. the state we wish to obtain during the evolution.
-Therefore, our QSL allows us to quantify the discrepancy between the desired and physical evolution of the coherent states in LQG.
+Finally, let us observe that our QSL in the main text follows from (\ref{qslpart}) if we set $\Upsilon=\Phi_\tau$.
+While $\Phi_0$ remains to play a role of the initial state, $\Upsilon$ is neither an initial nor final state of the evolution, i.e. neither $\Phi_0$ nor $\Phi(\tau)$.
+Instead, $\Upsilon$ represents some \textit{target} state $\Phi_\tau$, i.e. the state we wish to obtain during the evolution.